 Experience administering and scoring neuropsychological tests.

-Demonstrated knowledge of federal and state regulations governing the participation of human subjects, especially in clinical trials
+Demonstrated knowledge of federal and state regulations governing the participation of human subjects

 As per Northwestern University policy, this position requires a criminal background check.
 Successful applicants will need to submit to a criminal background check prior to employment.